SiFi Bridge Python

 Device Connection

-# Auto-connect to any BioPoint
+# Auto-connect to any SiFi device in range.

 sb.connect(sbp.DeviceType.BIOPOINT_V1_3)

-# Connect by MAC address
+# Connect by MAC (Windows / Linux) or UUID (macOS).

 sb.connect("AA:BB:CC:DD:EE:FF")

-# List available devices first
+# List devices first, then connect.

 devices = sb.list_devices(sbp.ListSources.BLE)